Also known as Kaherva

 Extremely versatile and widely recognized.
 Its simple two-part structure makes it the backbone of thumri, bhajan, qawwali, and many film songs.
 Often the first taal a casual listener can feel.

-Traditional compositions set to this taal.
+Compositions set to this taal.